94d90b08-c4ef-416c-bf7b-b6c5b7275e6a/rpmrepository/README.md

 #### Package
 Single abstract RPM Package
-It has some attributes, may be available locally or remote or not
+It has some attributes, may be available locally or remote
 May has many source URIs
 It may be duplicated in local directory after creation with http uri
 With such abstract model it can be: created with some source uri than duplicated undo repository